 Diabetes mellitus develops when your dog's body loses its ability to produce insulin on its own.
-Insulin therapy, administered through injections underneath your dog's skin, is widely used to help your diabetic dog regulate its blood glucose.
+Insulin therapy, administered through injections underneath your dog's skin, is widely used to help your diabetic dog regulate their blood glucose.
 As essential as insulin is to a diabetic dog, it carries with it a number of side effects.
 These side effects are potentially life-threatening and should be reported to a veterinarian immediately.

 Food is broken down by your dog's body into separate organic compounds; glucose is one of these.
-Glucose, an energy source for movement, growth and other functions, needs the hormone insulin to transfer from the bloodstream into individual cells.
-The pancreas produces insulin and, in a healthy dog, produces and releases enough insulin to match the amount of glucose in the bloodstream.
+Glucose, an energy source for movement, growth, and other functions, needs the hormone insulin to transfer from the bloodstream into individual cells.
+The pancreas produces insulin and in a healthy dog, produces and releases enough insulin to match the amount of glucose in the bloodstream.

 Hypoglycemia (low blood sugar) is the most common side effect associated with insulin.
 It is an extremely serious medical condition that comes on suddenly, requiring immediate attention.
-Before taking your dog to your veterinarian, it is critical that you immediately feed her approximately 1 tbsp. of a fast-acting glucose, such as corn syrup or honey, first by rubbing a small amount on your dog's gums and then feeding her by mouth when she regains her swallowing functions.
-An insulin overdose, missed morning meal or overexertion can trigger low blood sugar.
-Symptoms include hunger, lethargy and sleepiness in the early stages, followed by staggering gait, then twitching, convulsions, coma and death.
+Before taking your dog to your veterinarian, it is critical that you immediately feed them approximately 1 tablespoon of a fast-acting glucose, such as corn syrup or honey, first by rubbing a small amount on your dog's gums and then by feeding them by mouth when they regain their swallowing functions.
+Do not put anything in your dog's mouth while they are actively having a seizure.